ClusterLabs/go-pacemaker/README.md

 * Writing changes back to the CIB

+* Get CIB as JSON
+* Get CibObjects as JSON
+* Make changes
+* Create CibObjects
+* Get status of resources and nodes
+* History information
+* Meta information about agents etc.

 ## Compatibility

 Right now, I'm mainly focused on coming up with a good mapping between